Carl Giles: Career

 The pistol and armband as well as the whip carried by Irma Grese were later given by Giles to a private collector in Suffolk.

 In 1959 he was awarded an OBE.
-Among his fans were the British Royal Family, who often requested the originals of his work.
+Among his fans were the British royal family, who often requested the originals of his work.

 Giles's cartoons feature many references to news items, some even quoting a news headline.
 The topics were typically British and made references to common British goods or attitudes.
 For example, a cartoon published in 1985 involves a cleaner who has "left her box of Persil just behind the throne" and knocks to be let back in to get it, upon which she is mistaken for Black Rod.

-Giles finally quit working for The Daily Express in 1989; his cartoons had been allocated less and less space in the newspaper, and he said that the last straw was being stood up following a trip to London to lunch with the editor.
+Giles finally quit working for the Daily Express in 1989; his cartoons had been allocated less and less space in the newspaper, and he said that the last straw was being stood up following a trip to London to lunch with the editor.
 He continued working for the Sunday Express until 1991.

-He never actually sold any of his creations, preferring to donate them to friends and to charitable organisations, like the RNLI, of which he was Life President and which continues to issue charity Christmas cards each year bearing his work.
+He never sold any of his creations, preferring to donate them to friends and to charitable organisations, like the RNLI, of which he was Life President, and which continues to issue charity Christmas cards each year bearing his work.

 He also contributed cartoons to Men Only and other publications, drew advertising cartoons for Guinness, Fisons and other companies, and designed Christmas cards for the Royal National Institute for the Deaf and Game Conservancy Research Fund.

 Personal life

 Giles married Sylvia 'Joan' Clarke, his first cousin, on 14 March 1942 in East Finchley.
 The couple never had children but were married for over 50 years and shortly after their marriage the couple moved to Witnesham, near Ipswich, Suffolk, where they spent the rest of their lives together.
 The last decade of Giles's life was plagued with failing health, including sight loss and encroaching deafness, and in 1990 he suffered the amputation of both legs due to poor circulation issues.
 He was reported to have never got over the death of his wife, on Christmas Day 1994, and died himself just over eight months later at Ipswich Hospital on 27 August 1995 aged 78.

+The graves of Giles and his wife are located in the churchyard of St Martin's church in Tuddenham St Martin, Suffolk.